-React-native-web is one of the most amazing ideas I’ve stumbled upon in a while.
+React Native for Web is one of the most amazing ideas I’ve stumbled upon in a while.
 For UI developers, it makes a longtime dream a reality: the ability to create an application that runs on both phones and browsers with just one codebase.

 The path we followed to arrive at this point is also really interesting: